traeblain/.com/src/2013/encryption-for-everyone.md

 ### Password Tools

 Even with good encryption, most all your data/communication is only as safe as a password supplied.
-So we should get away from 'ChildsName92' and 'WearGucci200' as our passwords and start using ones like: 'IHNxZ4yWo1zY' and 'mGB9C1A9nBpT'.
+So we should get away from **'ChildsName92'** and **'WearGucci200'** as our passwords and start using ones like: **'IHNxZ4yWo1zY'** and **'mGB9C1A9nBpT'**.
 But how do you remember these?

 [LastPass][] and [Dashlane][] have you covered.
 I like LastPass because [it's been vetted][src] and they are very open about how they keep your passwords secure.
 LassPass tends to have more universal usability (devices/applications/etc.).
 You no longer have to even know your passwords any more.
-You just need to remember one, so that one can be something like "Kidsname-Dog-vacationspot-date-nascardriverand#-nickname-random".
+You just need to remember one, so that one can be something like **'Kidsname-Dog-vacationspot-date-nascardriverand#-nickname-random'**.
 This is long, pretty secure, and memorable.
 All your other passwords can now be completely random and secure.

 ### Threema